ihaveamac/ninfs/BUILDING.md

-This is still being worked on (as of February 3, 2022).
+This is still being worked on (as of January 29, 2024).

 # Windows